“One must approach music with a serious vigor and, at the same time, with great, affectionate joy.”

 Openers to Avoid:

 - Canadian violinist Selmer Selbach . . .
 A performer’s nationality could be included later in a bio but seldom belongs in a lead unless the performer’s music evokes his or her homeland.
+E.g., country musicians might point out that they grew up in particular southern US states because it adds to their authenticity.

 - Known for her exquisite tonal beauty and lush interpretations . . .
 Says who?
 Skip unattributed characterizations unless you’re a seasoned pro who’s truly known for something.